 Is your cat dehydrated?
 Cats need 60 ml of water per kilo of bodyweight.
 Felines rarely drink enough water to meet their daily requirements.
-Thankfully, there are some really easy ways to get your cat to drink more water that can be introduced almost instantly.
+But there are some really easy ways to get your cat to drink more water that can be introduced almost instantly.

 - 1 How to Check for Hydration in Cats

-- 2 Why is My Cat Not Drinking Water?
+- 2 Why Is My Cat Not Drinking Water?

 - 3 How to Keep Your Cat Hydrated